GHutches/copy-to-clipboard/README.md

 ## Usage in sharepoint lists

-The intiial reason I created this site is a workaround to inflexible sharepoint APIs / security.
+The initial reason I created this site is a workaround to inflexible sharepoint APIs / security.
 In sharepoint you can add format JSON to fields, to format data in a different way.
 I wanted to add a button to a field which would allow the user to copy the data within.
 Unfortunately this cannot be done with the sharepoint site alone, so the work around is to use a seperate helper site.

 ```json
 {